Fabergé (cosmetics): Unilever

-Fabergé Limited
+Change of business

 On January 3, 2007, Pallinghurst Resources (now Gemfields), an investment advisory firm based in London, announced that it had acquired Unilever's entire global portfolio of trademarks, licences and associated rights relating to the Fabergé brand name for an undisclosed sum.
-The trademarks, licences and associated rights were transferred to a newly constituted company, named Fabergé Limited, which was registered in the Cayman Islands.
+The trademarks, licences and associated rights were transferred to a newly constituted company, named Fabergé UK Limited, which was registered in the Cayman Islands.

 In October 2007, the company announced that it intended to restore Fabergé to its rightful position as a leading purveyor of enduring and endearing personal possessions.
-Furthermore, it announced the reunification of the Fabergé brand and the Fabergé family, with Tatiana Fabergé and Sarah Fabergé (both great-granddaughters of Peter Carl Fabergé) becoming founding members of the Fabergé Heritage Council, a division of Fabergé Limited that was to offer counsel to the new company.
-The new owners aimed to make Fabergé a luxury goods brand and to sell individually branded Fabergé gemstones, with guaranteed provenance and ethical sourcing of the stones.
+Furthermore, it announced the reunification of the Fabergé brand and the Fabergé family, with Tatiana Fabergé and Sarah Fabergé (both great-granddaughters of Peter Carl Fabergé) becoming founding members of the Fabergé Heritage Council, a division of Fabergé UK Limited that was to offer counsel to the new company.
 Mark Dunhill became the CEO in 2007, and the company launched its 'Haute Couture' jewellery collection in 2009.

+Since then, Fabergé has operated as a luxury brand specialising in jewellery made with precious and semi-precious stones, as well as egg objet, with guaranteed provenance and ethical sourcing of the stones.

-In 2025, it was announced that SMG Capital LLC had completed the purchase of Fabergé Limited for $50 million.
+In 2025, it was announced that SMG Capital LLC had completed the purchase of Fabergé UK Limited for $50 million.

-Promotion
+Perfume Advertising

 The cologne Brut 33 by Fabergé had a product placement in the 1974 James Bond movie The Man with the Golden Gun.
 During a fight in the dancer's dressing room, Roger Moore sprays two of the villains in the face with an aerosol can of what is Brut-33 anti-perspirant, a nod to the Fabergé company with which Moore was associated.

 Limited licences to endorse products with the Fabergé name were given to Barbie, Limoges, The Franklin Mint and others.